emmhe015/diceGame/README.md

 ![Dice game](assets/images/screenshotDiceGame.png)

-This is a game run by simple JavaScript.
-The user reload the page to see which player wins.
+## Overview
+This Dice Game is a simple web-based game driven by JavaScript.
+Two players can take turns rolling a dice, and the score for each player is tracked.
+The game provides a visual representation of the dice rolls and updates the scores dynamically.

 ### Content
 - **Header**, depending on which player wins, the text in h1 changes.Run by JavaScript.